 Tea with milk?

-Earl Gray from the Specialty Classics collection
+Earl Grey from the Specialty Classics collection

 Everyone knows this tea!